bikeindex/bike_index/app/views/documentation/api_v2/_info_footer.markdown

 ###Sending your access tokens in requests

-By default we authenticate you with HTTP Basic authentication scheme.
-If the basic auth is not found in the authorization header, then it falls back to post parameters.
-We recommend putting the authentication information in the header.
+We recommend putting the authentication information in the parameters, as done in the documentation, for clarity.

-All the authenticated requests in this documentation put the access token in the parameters for clarity

 <a class="ref" id="ref_refresh_tokens">